mil167/Blabber/README.md

 # Blabber
-Mobile chat app built on Android
+Mobile chat app built on Android and supported by Google Firebase.